Ferry from Germany to Latvia

 How long is the ferry from Germany to Latvia?

-How far is Germany to Latvia?
+How far is it from Germany to Latvia?

 Germany to Latvia Ferry Offers and Discounts